yt-project/yt/doc/source/reference/command-line.rst

 The :code:`yt hub` command-line tool allows to interact with the `yt hub
 <https://hub.yt>`__.
 Following subcommands are currently available:

+.. config_help:: yt hub

 register
 ++++++++

-This subcommands starts an interactive process of creating an account on the `yt hub <https://hub.yt/>`__.
+This subcommand starts an interactive process of creating an account on the `yt hub <https://hub.yt/>`__.
 Please note that the yt Hub also supports multiple OAuth providers such as Google, Bitbucket and GitHub for authentication.
 See :ref:`sharing-data` for more information.